04Shivam/Email-Sending-bot/README.md

 enter gmail and app password that you have generated<br/>
 note: this gmail will be used for sending mails
 #### Step 7:
-now you can simple select sendmail and give the correct input
+now you can simply select sendmail and give the correct input
 #### Step 8:
 Always exit the program using option 3.
 Exit<br/>
 in that you have 2 options<br/>